Patron: His Royal Highness The Prince of Wales

 BPA maintains and promotes the highest standards of safety and training in the sport.
 We encourage participation and promote excellence at all levels of skydiving from rookie to world class competitor.

-BPA has a membership of nearly 6,000 full members and around 60,000 students each year.
+BPA has a membership of around 6,400 full members and around 60,000 students each year.
 See Form 269 Categories of membership (use the Search Forms box in the header to this page).
-Only full members are voting members, who elect the BPA Council and may vote at general meetings such as the AGM.
-There are around 30 BPA Affiliated Parachute Training Organisations (PTOs).
+Only full members are voting members, who elect the elected members of BPA Council and appoint the independent directors on the recommendation of the Nominations Committee of Council, may vote at general meetings such as the AGM.
+There are around 28 BPA Affiliated Parachute Training Organisations (PTOs).

 See the diary of events page for dates and venues.